 With the vector x=[age,height]

 Here, you have a linear function with two variables.

-If there were more than two predictors of the student's weight but, instead predictors, the equation of the weight as a linear function of all the N predictors would still take the form where would now be a vector of coefficients and a vector of predictors.
+If there were more than two predictors of the student's weight but, instead N predictors, the equation of the weight as a linear function of all the N predictors would still take the form weight=a×xT where a would now be a vector of N coefficients and x a vector of N predictors.

 Why is Linearity so Important?

 What's interesting about linear function is that the linear feature is conserved by linear transformations:

 The sum of two linear functions is still a linear function.

 The multiplication of a linear function is also a linear function.